 as Index type.

 Index size matters, we want to keep indexes small and efficient.
-Large indexes both take up a lot of storage, and take time to maintain.
+Large indexes both take up a lot of Storage, and take time to maintain.
 If you have many indexes, database queries that trigger changes to indexes will be slower.

 Columns of type varchar(255)